 Distance education: An educational process that is characterized by the separation, in time or place, between instructor and student and supports regular and substantive interaction between the students and instructor and student-to-student interaction, either synchronously or asynchronously.
-The term includes courses in which 50 percent or more of instruction is provided via communication technologies, including Internet-based courses both asynchronous and synchronous, two-way and one-way interactive video, audio conferencing, multimedia, compact disc, video cassette, and audio tape.
+The term includes courses in which 50 percent or more of instruction is provided via communication technologies, including: Internet-based courses (both asynchronous and synchronous); two-way and one-way interactive digital-, video-, and audio conferencing; and other media.